XCharts-Team/XCharts/Assets/XCharts/Documentation/xcharts-configuration-EN.md

 * `boundaryGap`: The boundary gap on both sides of a coordinate axis.
 * `maxCache`: The max number of axis data cache.
 The first data will be remove when the size of axis data is larger then `maxCache`.
 * `inverse`: Whether the axis are reversed or not.
 Invalid in `Category` axis.
+* `insertDataToHead`: Whether to add new data at the head or at the end of the list.
 * `data`: Category data, valid in the `Category` axis.
 * `axisLine`: the style of axis line [AxisLine](#AxisLine).
 * `axisName`: the style of axis name [AxisName](#AxisName).